The Family Support team conducts community outreach and mobilization to support and strengthen communities that serve military and veteran families.

 Joining Community Forces Indiana

 Joining Community Forces Indiana (JCFI) is a partnership among MFRI, the Indiana National Guard, and the national and state Departments of Veterans Affairs.
 An outgrowth of the national Joining Forces initiative, JCFI educates nongovernmental organizations, departments of state government, corporations, policymakers and local leaders and works to build and maintain robust working relationships among Indiana communities.
 Several working groups focus on statewide priorities for military and veteran families: homeless, financial readiness and suicide.
 To learn more, contact MFRI Outreach Specialist Katie Walter and follow JCFI on Facebook.
-Learn more about the work of the executive committee.

 Reaching Rural Veterans